njsmith/zs/doc/library.rst

    .. attribute:: closed

-      Boolean attribute indicating whether this ZSSWriter is closed.
+      Boolean attribute indicating whether this ZSWriter is closed.